ARM-software/libGPULayers/layer_gpu_timeline/README_LAYER.md

 ## Timeline visualization

-This project includes an experimental Python viewer which can parse and visualize the data in the two data files captured earlier.
+This project includes an experimental Python viewer which parses and visualizes the data in the two data files captured earlier.

 Run the following command to start the tool: